fizzed/ninja-rocker/README.md

 <code>compile</code>.
 This will also trigger Rocker to regenerate Java sources
 for any changed templates.
 Ninja will restart and your new changes will be available.

+## Ninja `N`

+Easiest way to discover all the properties and methods available in the `N` variable is to take a look at [NinjaRocker.java](https://github.com/fizzed/ninja-rocker/blob/master/module/src/main/java/com/fizzed/ninja/rocker/NinjaRocker.java).